-Graduate Certificates in Health Care Management; Project Management; and Supply Chain, Logistics, and Transportation Management hours.
+The School of Business and Economics offers a Graduate Certificate in Health Care Management and a Graduate Certificate in Project Management.
+The Health Care Management certificate requires 15 credit hours.
 All other certificates require 12 credit hours.
 Courses taken in each certificate program may be transferred into the MBA Program.
 Also, in collaboration with University of North Carolina at Greensboro (UNCG), students enrolled with degree seeking status in the FSU Master of Business Administration (MBA) program can earn a Graduate Certificate (Post-Baccalaureate) in Supply Chain, Logistics, and Transportation Management from UNCG.
 The required 12 credit hours of graduate-level courses for this certificate are offered online through UNCG's distance learning program.
 These courses will be recorded on a UNCG transcript and may be transferred into the FSU MBA program.
 Courses taken in each certificate program may be transferred into the MBA Program.